 Blue Bedroom Idea 2: Southwest Chic

 Celebrity designer Martyn Lawrence Bullard opts for a deep indigo hue in this typically Southwestern bedroom.
 An elaborate scroll-end bench is made up with a medium-scale ikat weave, which is mirrored in the traditional cushions.
-A kaleidoscopic artwork hangs above the handsome leather button-tufted bed which is paired with mismatched dark wood bedside tables and matching pottery table lamps.
+A kaleidoscopic artwork hangs above the handsome leather button-tufted luxury bed which is paired with mismatched dark wood bedside tables and matching pottery table lamps.

 Blue Bedroom Idea 3: Nautical Flavour

 An adventuring sail boat, which tells of seafaring stories of days gone by, was the inspiration for the Coastal Elegance bedroom.
 The rich tones wood of its furniture harks to that of glamorous 20th century vessels; its ikat weave cushions a nautical mainstay; and its blue and white chinoiserie table lamp a reminder of the trading bounties of the 16th and 17th centuries.

 Katharine Pooley may very well have pulled off the chicest twin room ever.
 A royal blue carpet, matching silk benches and oversized panelled headboards comprise the foundation of the scheme which is dressed with coordinating cushions, blue-trimmed curtains and cable knit throws.

 Blue Bedroom Idea 5: California Love